-A man died after being bitten and strangled by a 3.5-meter-long python, locally known as “magkal,” at a dike in Barangay Bolilao in Mandurriao, Iloilo City, early Sunday morning, Jan.
+A man died after being bitten and strangled by a 3.5-meter-long python, locally known as “magkal,” at a dike in Barangay Bolilao, Mandurriao, Iloilo City, early Sunday morning, Jan.
 11.

 The victim, who sustained bites on his knees and arms, was identified as Julius Perez, 35, of Hibao-an Sur in the same district.